mnmnotmail/website/index.md

 \+ always know from which site a message originated
 \+ can block anyone with whom you've made contact
 \+ may leave a site and never see traffic from it again
-See [_How It Works_](https://github.com/networkimprov/mnm-hammer/blob/master/Howitworks.md) for diagrams of the model.

 2. To offer capabilities missing in traditional email, including:
 \+ forms/surveys whose results are collected into tables